This is a guest post from Anuja Saini (MBBS student at Mahatma Gandhi Memorial Medical College, Indore).

 - Try to clarify all the doubts by yourself and then approach a teacher but make it a habit to clear them on time till half the month of March.
 After that don’t run behind solving a difficult question and waste your time simply try to see the solution and solve it once or twice if you can’t do it mark it to be cleared by your teacher.

-- Revise all the formulas with the case and conditions applied multiple time.
+- Revise the Physics formula sheet with the case and conditions applied multiple time.

 - Solve all the questions of the mock tests, minors and majors after giving the exam.
 Never leave them undone.